Rural Fire Department Resources for Local Officials

 - United States Fire Administration, Grants and Funding Alternatives

 - Funding Alternatives for Fire and Emergency Services, 2012.[PDF 3.7 MB]

 - Fire Service Funding - National Volunteer Fire Council list of programs and mobile Apps.

 - A joint program with the USDA, Forest Service, U.S. Department of Interior and the National Association of State Foresters for wildland fire issues.
 National Fire Plan projects included.

-- Federal Excess Personal Property Program - Federal personal property that was originally purchased for use by a Federal agency and acquired by the USDA Forest Service for loan to one of the 50 States or 6 Territories for use in the State's rural or wildland fire protection program.
+- Federal Excess Personal Property Program (FEPP) & Firefighter Property Program (FFP) - Federal personal property that was originally purchased for use by the DoD and/or USDA Forest Service for loan to one of the 50 States or 6 Territories for use in the State's rural or wildland fire protection program.